emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 for the second interview, since there's more room for them to show off on a big project, but the priority is on whatever is the least stressful / most comfortable for them.

-## Rubrics

-The last major piece of refinement that our basic interviewing process needed is a set of Rubrics.
-A rubric is just a means of scoring how well a candidate did.
-As much as possible, we want to have a set of consistent rubrics.
-For example:

-* Given a few lines of code that we want to extract into a method, can the candidate identify the parameters that the method needs?

-This is a relatively easy thing to slip in while pairing, and it's easy to mark as either a "Yes they can", or "No they can't" in your notes.

-Earlier I laid out a short list of things that we're explicitly leaving out of the interview process.
-Every rubric is something that we're explicitly putting in.
-Having this list of things that we care about written down is a huge win for the consistency of our process over a large pool of potential interviewers.

 # Wrap-up